zeebe-io/enhancements/ZEP008-hot-backup.md

 16 | Deployment:Created | followup of 13 |
 17 | checkpoint ignored | follow up of 14 |

-In this case, partition 2 receives the remote command before the `checkpoint:create` command.
+In this case, partition 2 receives the remote command before the `checkpoint:create` command from the coordinator.
 The remote command forces partition 2 to take a backup.
 When `checkpoint:create` command from the coordinator is received, the backup is already taken.
 Hence, new backup won't be taken.
 In this case, `checkpointPosition` for partition 2 is also 12.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+In this section we describe the reasoning behind the high-level algorithm from guide-level explanation.
+Then we extend the high-level algorithm to allow asynchronous backups and discuss the failure scenarios and edge cases.

 ### What is a consistent backup